 About the role

 The post holder will be responsible for the clinical supervision and caseload management of Trainee and Qualified Education Mental Health Practitioners (EMHP) in the Mental Health Support Teams in Schools (MHSTs).
-The team is expected to have 4 Trainee Education Mental Health Practitioners, based in and around Breckland.
+The team is expected to have 4 Trainee Education Mental Health Practitioners, based in and around Breckland or Norwich.
 This is a fast-developing service and it is expected that there will be continued investment in this area over the next five years.
 There will be a responsibility to continue to supervise and caseload manage the trainees following their successful completion of the EMHP training.

 This post comes with a mandatory 1-year parallel supervisor training at the University of East Anglia (please note there are Continuing Professional Development constraints following the 2 years after this training).
 The supervisor training will focus on the core supervisor curriculum and competencies.
 The role of the Senior Therapist within MHSTs is pivotal with high-quality supervision of trainee practitioners.
 This will be key to ensuring the successful delivery and sustainability of the MHSTs.